EveripediaNetwork/Everipedia/TechnicalWhitepaper.md

 Proposed edits pass tiered thresholds and receive IQ rewards based on votes of token holders.
-The first tier gets their collateral back, but no additional reward (for an explanation of collateral, see the article module).
+The first tier gets no additional reward.
 Thresholds past the first tier earn from the daily IQ reward pool.
 The exact thresholds and distributions for the tiers will be determined by the community as one of the first governance actions.